charliecalvert/CloudNotes/Assignments/Git/GitIgnoreTest.md

 ## Check .gitignore

-First, make sure that JsObjects is up to date:
+Though not strictly necessary, we should first, make sure that **JsObjects** is up to date:

     jo
     git pull